WithPrecedent/ursula/docs/advanced.md

 ## Core Components

-These are the tools that `ursula` incorporates and a brief explanation as to why they were chosen:
+These are the tools that `ursula` incorporates for users who want to include Python code in their project and a brief explanation as to why they were chosen:

 * [`pdm`](https://pdm.fming.dev/latest/): Although [`poetry`](https://python-poetry.org/) is more popular, its syntax
 [is not